 - Actions Taken: This section captures any immediate actions taken in response to the incident, such as first aid provided, notifications made, or emergency responses initiated.

 - Investigation and Analysis: This section may capture the results of any investigation or analysis conducted on the incident, including root cause analysis, findings, and recommendations for preventive measures.

-- Follow-up and Resolution: This section captures any follow-up actions taken to address the incident, such as corrective actions implemented, communication with stakeholders, and ongoing monitoring or review.
+- Follow-up and Resolution: This section captures any follow-up actions, such as corrective actions implemented, communication with stakeholders, and ongoing monitoring or review.